LivelyIE/web/tasks/markdown/T_ChooseASolicitor.md

 ### How long does the process take once I am sale agreed?

-The conveyancing process generally takes 6-8 weeks, although it's not uncommon to experience delays.
+The conveyancing process generally takes anywhere from 6-12 weeks depending on your solicitor, the seller's solicitor and if there are any issues with the legal status of the home such as errors or omissions in official records.